 - 15. Rossoun JE, Prentice RL, Manson JE.
 Postmenopausal hormone therapy and risk of cardiovascular disease by age and years since menopause.
 JAMA.
 2007;297:1465-1477.

-- 17. Medroxyprogesterone acetate tablet package insert.
+- 17. a. b.
+Medroxyprogesterone acetate tablet package insert.
 Columbus, OH: American Health; 2013 Apr.

 - 18. Levin ER, Hammes SR. Chapter 40.
 Estrogens and Progestins.
 In: Chabner BA, Brunton LL, Knollman BC, eds.
 Goodman & Gilman's The Pharmacological Basis of Therapeutics.
 12th ed.
 New York, NY: McGraw-Hill; 2011.
 ISBN 978-0-07-162442-8 Available at: http://accesspharmacy.mhmedical.com.proxy.lib.umich.edu/book.aspx?bookid=1613.
 Accessed October 13, 2016.

 - 19. a. b.
 Shumaker SA, Legault C, Rapp SR, et al. Estrogen plus progestin and the incidence of dementia and mild cognitive impairment in postmenopausal women.
 The Women's Health Initiative Memory Study: A randomized controlled trial (WHIMS).
 JAMA 2003;289:2651-62.

 - 20. Archer DF, Pickar JH, Bottiglioni F. Bleeding patterns in postmenopausal women taking continuous combined or sequential regimens of conjugated estrogens with medroxyprogesterone acetate.
 Menopause Study Group.
 Obstet Gynecol.
 1994;83:686-692.